robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 Printing money by thin air is bad - extremely bad - but every central bank and related governments do that because all the others are doing that.
 Greed is good at its best of competitiveness in a challenge that we cannot afford to lose, whatever it takes.
 It is the epitaph of the Western civilization or human race on this planet.
 I vote for the 2nd option and I vote for the Asteroid.

-Those are not agree with that may find interesting evaluating this new finite resources constrained financial and monetary system.
+Those who do not agree with that may find interesting evaluating this new finite resources constrained financial and monetary system.

 * [Valutazione di un nuovo modello monetario](https://robang74.github.io/chatgpt-answered-prompts/html/valutazione-di-un-nuovo-modello-monetario.html) - automatic English translation available.

 Because as a supporter of the Asteroid-oriented solution by a scientific factual PoV, it is necessary to provide a viable, rational and functional solution otherwise “false myth” were as good as others “false myth” and there was not a way-out.
 Nope!

-The Asteroid should be a free-will choice for the Western civilization or the whole of humanity, they should have their own chance to choose for the best but voted for the Asteroid, instead.

 That f*cking apple hanging on from that tree branch from where the speaking snake was promoting it as a delicious opportunity to earn something for free like printing money from thin air, do you remember… It is a choice, an everyday choice, not a single on-time-once mistake.